How Will Having a Child with Down Syndrome Affect My Family?

 Publishes an online magazine designed to bring inspiration and information the parents of children with special needs

 - Parent to Parent USA

-Provide emotional and informational support to families of children who have special needs by matching parents seeking support with a trained “Support Parent”
+Provides emotional and informational support to families of children who have special needs by matching parents seeking support with a trained “Support Parent”

 - Sibling Support Project

-A national effort dedicated to concerns of brothers and sisters of individuals with special needs
+Dedicated to the to concerns of brothers and sisters of individuals with special needs